 Owen Bradley Park & “Musica” Statue

-At the head of Music Row is the Buddy Killen Circle.
-Buddy started his career as a bass player on the Grand Ole Opry.
-In the middle of the circle is the “Musica” Statue that is universally disliked.
+At the entrance to Music Row, you'll find Buddy Killen Circle.
+Buddy started as a bass player on the Grand Ole Opry.
+In the center of the circle stands the “Musica” statue, a universally disliked landmark.
+Right next door is Owen Bradley Park, named after the influential producer and music executive.
+His statue, sitting at a piano, is a perfect photo op.

 ASCAP

-ASCAP, the American Society of Composers, Authors, and Publishers, represents and protects the rights of songwriters, composers, and music publishers.
-It has done so since 1914.
+The American Society of Composers, Authors, and Publishers (ASCAP) has protected the rights of songwriters, composers, and music publishers since 1914.
+You can't miss its office as you stroll down Music Row.

 BMI

-As you meander down Music Row, you'll come across BMI.
-It stands for Broadcast Music Inc., the largest performing rights organization in the United States.
-It represents the rights of songwriters, composers, and music publishers.
+You'll also come across Broadcast Music Inc. (BMI), the largest performing rights organization in the U.S., representing songwriters, composers, and publishers.

 Curb Records